 What we know about Robert Rayford

-Robert Rayford died of complications from AIDS on May 15, 1969 at the age of 16.
+Robert Rayford was born Feb.
+3, 1953 and died of complications from AIDS on May 15, 1969 at the age of 16.
 He underwent treatment at City Hospital, Barnes Hospital, and Deaconess Hospital, all in St. Louis, before he died without a diagnosis.
 A number of young doctors affiliated with Washington University, including Dr. Marlys Witte and Dr. Memory Elvin-Lewis, became familiar with his case.
-Their treatments ultimately failed to lengthen his life, but they had the foresight to save blood and tissue samples.
+They were not able to do much to lengthen his life, but they had the foresight to save blood and tissue samples.
 Dr. Robert F. Garry diagnosed him posthumously in 1987.
 A second test in 1989 confirmed the 1987 findings.

-The strain of HIV in Robert’s blood and tissue samples matched a strain in Paris.
+The strain of HIV in Robert’s blood and tissue samples matched a strain in Paris from the same period.
 It was not the same strain that took hold in New York City in the 1970s and led to the AIDS epidemic of today.

 We have very little other detail about Robert Rayford, although there has been a great deal of speculation.
 Contrary to some accounts, he was not a “street child.”
 He was not homeless.
 He grew up in a crude brownstone apartment on Delmar Boulevard in a poor part of St. Louis, just north of downtown, that he shared with his mother, Constance Rayford, and his older brother, George Rayford.
 Robert Rayford lived a basic existence but there is no need to take that dignity from him.
-He had food, clothing and shelter and he had a family.
+He had food, clothing and shelter, lived with his family and attended school.

-Clearly he did not use drugs.
-He had a girlfriend but did not pass HIV on to her.
-She had no signs of HIV or AIDS so he didn’t get it from her.
+His autopsy and examinations showed no sign of drug use.
+He had a girlfriend but she had no signs of HIV or AIDS, so he didn’t get it from her, or pass it to her.
 His autopsy showed anal scarring, consistent with repeated sex with males.
 He refused such exams while alive and his doctors observed he seemed to be embarrassed about something.
 He may have been closeted, or may have been abused.
 His behavior is consistent with abuse, but we don’t know what he was hiding or why and we may not ever know for certain.

 What we know about Robert Rayford’s family